James Comey Discussed Sensitive FBI Business Using His Private Email, New Report Reveals

 An additional 363 pages were withheld because they contained information that was personal in nature or because they were related to agency communications.
 All of the messages, which were obtained by the Cause of Action Institute, a conservative watchdog group, were sent between 2013 and 2017.
 Many of the messages were heavily redacted.
 More emails are likely to be obtained in the near future, according to the Post.

 During his tenure as FBI Director, Comey said that he had conducted business related to the agency on his personal laptop, but that business was “incidental.”
-The Cause of Action Institute expressed concern at the news that the ex-directors had in fact used his personal email account for official business.
+The Cause of Action Institute expressed concern at the news that the ex-directors had, in fact, used his personal email account for official business.

 “Using private email to conduct official government business endangers transparency and accountability, and that is why we sued the Department of Justice,” said John Vecchione, Cause of Action CEO.

 “We’re deeply concerned that the FBI withheld numerous emails citing FOIA’s law enforcement exemption.
 This runs counter to Comey’s statements that his use of email was incidental and never involved any sensitive matters.”

 Lisa Rosenberg, director of the nonpartisan coalition Open the Government, called Comey’s use of his personal Gmail account a double standard.